Lezzoo

-Lezzoo is an Iraqi online grocer and on-demand food delivery company, launched in Erbil in 2018.
-Initially specializing in food deliveries, it has since extended its services to the delivery of groceries, pharmaceutical products, water and gas; additionally providing health and cleaning services in cities across Kurdistan Region.
-The super-app is the first and only Y Combinator backed startup in Iraq.
+Lezzoo is an Iraqi online grocer and on-demand food delivery company, that launched in Erbil in 2018.
+Initially specialising in food deliveries, it has since extended its services to the delivery of groceries, pharmaceutical products, water and gas; additionally providing health and cleaning services in cities across Kurdistan Region.
+The super-app is the first and only Y Combinator-backed startup in Iraq.

 History

-Lezzoo was founded in February 2018 by Fastwares, Yadgar Merani, Rekar Botany and Ala Battal, initially under the name Lezzoo Eats.
-"Eats" was later on removed from the name and kept only as "lezzo", derived from the Badini word "Lez" and Sorani word "Zoo", both translating into "Quick"- Quickquick.
+Lezzoo was founded in February 2018 by Fastwares, Yadgar Merani and Rekar Botany, initially under the name Lezzoo Eats.
+"Eats" was later on removed from the name and kept only as "Lezzoo", derived from the Badini word Lez and Sorani word Zoo, both translating into "Quick", thus translating the brand name as Quickquick.

 Inspired by various foreign delivery companies, Lezzoo initially specialized in food ordering and delivery service.
 To solve the logistical challenges existing in the region, it set off to gradually remake itself into a digital Hypermarket, allowing local restaurants and retailers to make sales through the super-app, while also supporting smaller local businesses.

-In December 2018, Lezzoo became the first and only Iraqi startup to graduate (and receive a pre-seed investment) from Y Combinator accelerator program.
+In December 2018, Lezzoo became the first and only Iraqi startup to graduate (and receive a pre-seed investment) from the Y Combinator accelerator program.

 In November 2019, CEO and co-founder Yadgar Merani, shared having at least $700,000 worth of gross merchandise volume (GMV) circulating in cash around the companies delivery and accounting network.

 In May 2020 (during the COVID-19 pandemic), the company reported having partnered with the French supermarket chain Carrefour.
 That same month, Lezzoo reported seeing a 25% order increase in comparison to its January figures when adding healthcare features to the app and delivering essential goods, such as water and gas.

 As of June 2020, the company reported it was now processing close to 50,000 orders every month and had launched Lezzoo Pay, a digital wallet to replace cash payments and allow users to buy different types of prepaid cards.

-In August 2020, founder of Erbil Delivery and current senior product manager of Lezzoo, Dana Sabah, announced the online grocery service had been acquired by Lezzoo for an undisclosed cash and equity deal.